Skip to content

 Bacteriological Monitoring

-In September of 2018, FODC was 1 of 10 in the nation (and the first ever West Virginian organization) to receive the EPA’s Environmental Justice Collaborative Problem-Solving grant for a project aimed at monitoring and reducing fecal coliform levels in the Deckers Creek Watershed.
+In 2018, Friends of Deckers Creek was 1 of 10 organizations in the nation, and the first ever organization based in West Virginia, to receive an EPA Environmental Justice Collaborative Problem-Solving (EJCPS) grant for a project aimed at monitoring and reducing fecal coliform levels in the Deckers Creek Watershed.
+Click here to view our project brochure.
 The project has multiple facets, including:

 • Collecting water samples to identify major sources of fecal coliform pollution.